michaelhlew/michaelhlew/README.md

 - Evaluating corporate ownership networks and financials
 - And more!

-For more information about me and contact information see my personal website.
+For more information about me and contact information see below.

 Thanks for taking the time to check out my work :)